 State v.
 Donna Horwitz, SC15-348

 The Supreme Court of Florida is currently considering an appeal that could have substantial consequences for criminal defendants across the state.
-Jonathan Mann of the Law Offices of Robin Bresky is serving as co-counsel for the Respondent, Donna Horwitz.
+Jonathan Mann of Bresky Law is serving as co-counsel for the Respondent, Donna Horwitz.

 Ms. Horwitz was convicted of first-degree murder with a firearm and sentenced to life in prison for the 2011 killing of her ex-husband.
 Ms. Horwitz successfully argued on appeal that her conviction should be overturned because she did not testify at trial, and the trial judge erred in allowing evidence that she was silent before she was arrested and before she was advised of her constitutional right to remain silent.
 The Fourth DCA overturned her conviction but certified the issue as one of great public importance for review by the Supreme Court of Florida.
 State v.
 Horwitz, 4D13-336 (Fla.
 4th DCA Feb.
 18, 2015).